More than $1 million donated to families of bus crash victims

 Both services will be livestreamed for those who can't make it, and people have been asked to please consider donating to Rotary's Hunter Valley Bus Tragedy fund in lieu of flowers.

-The services follow those already held for Angus Craig, Dr Rebecca Mullen, Andrew and Lynan Scott, and Kane Symons.
+The services follow those already held for Angus Craig, Dr Rebecca Mullen, Andrew and Lynan Scott, Kane Symons, and Zach Bray.

 The crash killed 10 people and injured 25 others.